owntracks/booklet/docs/tech/http.md

 http[s]://[user[:password]@]host[:port]/path
 ```

+Authentication to the endpoint is performed with HTTP Basic authentication and, as such, we very strongly recommend the use of TLS (`https://` scheme).
+Authentication uses the username / password combination configured up in the apps' preferences.

 All publishes which are currently done with MQTT will then be POSTed to the endpoint with exactly the same [JSON][json.md] payloads.

 If the HTTP endpoint is reachable (i.e. it responds with _any_ status code), the payload is considered POSTed.
 In the event that the endpoint is unreachable (e.g. no connectivity), the payload will be queued and posted at a later stage.